thibaultduponchelle/archives/post.md

 - outdated and/or questionable content
 - SEO

-I don't want to be harsh since I think current maintainers are doing their best with their very reduced spare time.
+I don't want to be harsh since I know current maintainers are doing their best with their very reduced spare time.
-(I imagine the usual people doing a thankless job for years!)
+(the usual people doing a thankless job for years!)

 But hey, I think we can do better.